Crown gold coins

 100 crowns " 20 crowns " 10 crowns

-Crowns were the successor currency of the guilder and were minted in Austria between 1892 and 1916.
-The 10 and 20 crown gold coins are very suitable as bullion coins.
-With a content of 90% gold and the Emperor Franz Joseph I as a motif, the gold crowns enjoy a high profile and acceptance in Austria.
+Crowns were the successor currency to the guilder and were minted in Austria between 1892 and 1916.
+The 10 and 20 Kronen gold coins are very suitable as investment coins.
+With a content of 90% gold and Emperor Franz Joseph I as the motif, the gold crowns are very well known and accepted in Austria.

 Filter products